 Some tips to get started with a standing desk

-Just like sitting can cause back and neck pain, standing for long periods can also cause back, leg or foot pain so its a good idea to start slowly.
-Don’t buy one and expect to stand comfortably for 8 hours straight away when you’re body isn’t use to it.
+Just like sitting can cause back and neck pain, standing for long periods can also cause back, leg, or foot pain so it’s a good idea to start slowly.
+Don’t buy one and expect to stand comfortably for 8 hours straight away when you’re body isn’t used to it.

 I can walk for hours without issue but standing is different and I found it a little uncomfortable at first after the first hour or so, mainly in my lower back.
-Its the same as exercise, if you haven’t been active for a while you can’t expect to go from nothing to running a marathon straight away; you need to build up to it, be patient and stick to it.
+It’s the same as exercise, if you haven’t been active for a while you cannot expect to go from doing nothing to running a marathon straight away; you need to build up to it, be patient, and stick to it.

 What desk do I use?